Lord-More-Axe/WeRV-media-control/README.md

 1. Download the latest release of the program from the [releases page](https://github.com/VRWE/WeRV/releases/tag/beta).
 2. Extract the downloaded zip file and run the `werv.exe` file.
 That's it!
 3. As soon as the firewall alert appears, make sure to enable both the private and public networks.
+   - If the alert doesn't appear, please allow the app through firewall settings .

 ## Usage